Dennis Nilsen: Melrose Avenue

 In November 1975, Nilsen encountered a 20-year-old man named David Gallichan being threatened outside a pub by two other men.
 Nilsen intervened in the altercation and took Gallichan to his room at 80 Teignmouth Road in the Cricklewood district of North London.
-The two men spent the evening drinking and talking; Nilsen learned that Gallichan had recently moved to London from Weston-super-Mare, Somerset, was gay, unemployed, and residing in a hostel.
-The following morning, both men agreed to live together in a larger residence and Nilsen—using part of the inheritance bequeathed to him by his father—immediately resolved to find a larger property.
-Several days later, the pair viewed a vacant ground floor flat at 195 Melrose Avenue, also in Cricklewood, and they decided to move into the property.
+The two men spent the evening drinking and talking; Nilsen learned that Gallichan had recently moved to London from Weston-super-Mare in Somerset, was gay, unemployed, and residing in a hostel.
+The following morning, both men agreed to live together in a larger residence and Nilsen – using part of the inheritance bequeathed to him by his father – immediately resolved to find a larger property.
+Several days later, the pair viewed a vacant ground-floor flat at 195 Melrose Avenue, also in Cricklewood, and they decided to move into the property.
 Prior to moving into Melrose Avenue, Nilsen negotiated a deal with the landlord whereby he and Gallichan had exclusive use of the garden at the rear of the property.

 The Melrose Avenue flat was supposed to be furnished, but upon moving in the pair found it to be largely threadbare.
 Over the following months, the couple redecorated and furnished the entire flat.
-Much of this work was performed by Gallichan, as Nilsen—having discovered Gallichan's lack of employment ambitions—began to view himself as the breadwinner in their relationship.
+Much of this work was performed by Gallichan, as Nilsen – having discovered Gallichan's lack of employment ambitions – began to view himself as the breadwinner in their relationship.
 Nilsen later recollected that he was sexually attracted to Gallichan, but the pair seldom had intercourse.

 Initially, Nilsen experienced domestic contentment with Gallichan, but within a year of their moving to Melrose Avenue, the superficial relationship between the two men began to show signs of strain.
 They slept in separate beds, and both began to bring home casual sexual partners.
-Gallichan later insisted Nilsen had never been violent towards him, but that he did engage in verbal abuse, and the pair had begun arguing with increasing frequency by early 1976.
+Gallichan later insisted Nilsen had never been physically violent towards him, but that he did engage in verbal abuse, and the pair had begun arguing with increasing frequency by early 1976.
 Nilsen later stated that, following a heated argument in May 1977, he demanded Gallichan leave the residence.
 (Gallichan later informed investigators that he had chosen to end the relationship.)

 Nilsen formed brief relationships with several other young men over the following eighteen months; none of these relationships lasted more than a few weeks, and none of the men expressed any intention of living with him on a permanent basis.
-By late-1978 he was living a solitary existence; he had experienced at least three failed relationships in the previous eighteen months, and he later confessed to having developed an increasing conviction that he was unfit to live with.
-Throughout 1978, he devoted an ever-increasing amount of his time, effort and assiduity to his work, and most evenings he spent consuming spirits and/or lager as he listened to music.
+By late 1978, he was living a solitary existence; he had experienced at least three failed relationships in the previous eighteen months, and he later confessed to having developed an increasing conviction that he was unfit to live with.
+Throughout 1978, he devoted an ever-increasing amount of his time, effort, and assiduity to his work, and he spent most evenings consuming spirits and/or lager as he listened to music.